Alain-RAMBELOSON/TP_POE_Frontend/README.md

 - Download or clone this repository
 - Open a terminal at the root of the repository
-- Run the next command to fetch all the dependencies
+- Run the next command to install all the dependencies
 ```
 npm i
 ```